tripleee/SmokeDetector-wiki/Commands.md

 - `fpu` or `falseu` — Marks a reported post as false positive and adds the poster to the whitelist.
 - `naa` — If the reported post is an answer, this command records it as NAA (Not an answer) in metasmoke.
 - `ignore` — Makes SmokeDetector ignore a reported post.
 - `delete`, `del`, `remove` or `gone` — Deletes a message of SmokeDetector.
-This has been disabled in CHQ due to the reasons [listed below](#a-note-on-message-deletion), but if you really need to delete a message use `sd delete-force`.
+This has been disabled in CHQ due to the reasons [listed below](#a-note-on-message-deletion).
+But if you really need to delete a message, use `sd delete-force`.
 - `postgone` — Edits out the post link of a SmokeDetector report.
 If in CHQ, this should be used sparingly.

 ## Silent mode and aliases

-If you don't want SmokeDetector to reply when executing a command, add a `-` sign at the end, for example `fp-`.
+If you don't want SmokeDetector to reply when executing a command add a `-` sign at the end, for example, `fp-`.
 This is a good practice to cut down on chatroom clutter.
 Note that SmokeDetector will always report any errors, even if the `-` is present.
-The hyphen can be placed after the command itself, or after its parameter.
+The hyphen can be placed after the command itself or after its parameter.
 The following commands support silent mode: replying to spam reports, managing black- and white-list, and managing chat notifications.

-Also, some frequently used commands have one-letter aliases, or convenient words that can be used instead:
+Also, some frequently used commands have one-letter aliases or convenient words that can be used instead:

 |   Command | Alias of |
 |----------:|----------|